rust-lang/blog.rust-lang.org/content/project-goals-2026-04.md

   >
   > Miguel noted they've just added dependency on [syn](https://crates.io/crates/syn), but they would like to remove it some day if their could.
   >
-  > Benno provided a few cases of large macros that he thought were unlikely to be replacable by declarative-style ones.
+  > Benno provided a few cases of large macros that he thought were unlikely to be replaceable by declarative-style ones.
 Josh suggested there may be a way and suggested an asynchronous discussion.

   </details>